 Objecting to a Civil Penalty for Illegal Employment

-If your business has been served a civil penalty under the Immigration Act, you may wish to consider your options to challenge the fine, to limit the financial, operational and reputational impact.
+If your business has been served a civil penalty under the Immigration Act, you may wish to consider your options to challenge the fine, not least to limit the financial, operational and reputational impact.

 The appeals process is, however, complex, and you have a limited amount of time to weigh up the pros and cons and make a decision based on the options open to you.

 You’ve been issued a civil penalty – what do you do next?